davidhozic/discord-advertisement-framework/docs/source/guide/logging.rst

 If a logging managers fails saving a log, then it's fallback manager will be used temporarily to store the log.
-It will only use the fallback once and then, at the next message, the original manager will be used unless :func:`set_logger` was used to manually set the manager to something permanently.
+It will only use the fallback once and then, at the next message, the original manager will be used.

 .. figure:: images/logging_process.png